Is negative three an option?

 And increasing your intake of antioxidants like Vitamins C, E, Selenium, Zinc and Lycopene has been shown to result in healthier fetuses, healthier pregnancies, and better chances of conception.

-Biology often acts like a mirror – preparing to have a healthy baby can help raise the likelihood that you will have a baby.
+Biology often acts like a mirrors – preparing to have a healthy baby can help raise the likelihood that you will have a baby.

-But with the knowledge we have today that our grandparents may not have, we can start the journey to conscious parenthood long before a pregnancy test tells us to.
+But with the knowledge we have today that our grandparents may not have, we can start the journey to conscious parenthood long before a pregnancy test tells you to.